iWizarddd/hello-world/README.md

 sup bois n gaals!

-i know it's a bit unformal on my first edit but you'll get used to it in the future. i love python. further, django and pygame is just love.
+i know it's a bit unformal on my first edit but you'll get used to it in the future. i love web development and python.

+This was my first repo!

 see ya'll later! bingo.